jdn-za/tourradar.local/README.md

 - Kibana is not as yet fully configured as I ran out of time, the default index using `logstash-*` with timestamp `@timestamp` needs to be set

+## Logs

+Currently logs are pushed into logstash using filebeat, whilst functional the i/o overhead when comapred to doing so with syslog over udp directly to logstash is less than ideal.
+This again was a result of runnign out of time.